Edwin Anderson Jr.: Flag assignments

-Over the next few years, Anderson flew his flag as Commander Division 1, Cruiser Squadrons, Atlantic Fleet, and as Commandant, Sixth Naval district, headquartered at Charleston, South Carolina, before assuming command of United States Naval Forces in European Waters, with the rank of vice admiral.
+Over the next few years, Anderson flew his flag as Commander Division 1, Cruiser Squadrons, Atlantic Fleet, and as Commandant, Sixth Naval District, headquartered at Charleston, South Carolina, before assuming command of United States Naval Forces in European Waters, with the rank of vice admiral.
 He was soon redesignated as Commander in Chief, Asiatic Fleet, however from 28 August 1922.

 Continued turmoil in China had occasioned the presence of substantial numbers of foreign warships in Chinese waters including the Asiatic Fleet.
 Anderson's ships carried out the usual kinds of peacetime operations ever ready to perform protective service for American nationals.
 During his tour, however the Fleet distinguished itself in quite an unexpected fashion.

 A severe earthquake rocked Japan, causing heavy damage to such cities as Tokyo and Yokohama.
 As Secretary of the Navy Edwin C. Denby reported in 1923, "One of the brightest pages in the history of the Navy has recently been written by the Asiatic Fleet in its mission of mercy to the stricken people of Japan."
-Admiral Anderson promptly placed his fleet at the disposal of the Japanese, immediately dispatched a division of destroyer from Chinese waters to Yokohama with medical supplies to render assistance.
+Admiral Anderson promptly placed his fleet at the disposal of the Japanese, immediately dispatched a division of destroyers from Chinese waters to Yokohama with medical supplies to render assistance.
 The ships of Destroyer Division 38, led by the destroyer Stewart, were in fact the first ships to render assistance to the city of Yokohama.
 All available naval vessels were laden with clothing, food, medicines, and supplies, and rushed to Japanese waters.
 Admiral Anderson himself arrived at Yokohama in his flagship the armored cruiser Huron on the afternoon of September 1923.

 Within two weeks' time, the United States Ambassador in Japan, Cyrus E. Woods, could cable: